Mari023/AE2WirelessTerminalLibrary/src/main/resources/assets/ae2wtlib/ae2guide/ae2wtlib/restock.md

 to show the item count in the network (+ the items that actually are in your hotbar).

-It only works as long as you are in range of an access point, or if your terminal is [quantum linked](quantum_bridge_card.md)
+It only works as long as you are in range of an access point, or if your terminal is [quantum linked](quantum_bridge_card.md).

-In creative mode, this is automatically disabled since you are not depleting items anyway
+In creative mode, this is automatically disabled since you are not depleting items anyway.

 Restock works for most actions like placing blocks, eating food and shooting with a bow, restock should work, but other actions (especially actions from other mods) might not be recognized and items used won't be restocked.